 We start by identifying main paths.
-Figure 2.2 shows the CPM main path [7; 2] through the network clustering literature (in CiteMacy).
-At the bottom of this main path, there are seven publications, all cited by an influential paper by Cartwright and Harary appearing in 1956.
+Figure 2.2 shows the CPM main path through the network clustering literature (in CiteMacy).
+At the bottom of this main path, there are seven publications, all cited by Cartwright and Harary (1956).
 They are important foundational works for social network analysis.
 It continues with 22 publications from the blockmodeling literature encompassing both unsigned and signed networks.
 This is followed by an important transition in this main path marking a transition between the social networks field and the work of natural scientists on social networks.
-The Batagelj and Mrvar (2000) publication is the last work from the area of social network analysis.
+The Batagelj and Mrvar (2000) publication, the last work from the area of social network analysis.
 It analyzed the Erdős collaboration graph.
 The connecting link feature this production and one by Newman in 2001.
 Thereafter, the rest of the main path features works from the community detection literature through 2016.
 We expand further on this description when discussing key-route paths.

 The branching at the top of the figure reflects the end of the search period we used.
-The top four papers cite a work by Fortunato and Hric appearing in 2016.
+The top four papers cite a work, (Fortunato and Hric (2016).
 Were a new search used to expand this main path, undoubtedly these most recent works would be cited and the main path would continue through some of them.
 We note that when the network centrality literature was analyzed in [7] a similar transition between fields was identified: social networks to physics to neuroscience.